Zion Williamson leaves Pelicans for ‘family medical matter’

 “We fully support Zion’s decision to leave the NBA campus to be with his family,” Pelicans Executive Vice President of Basketball Operations David Griffin said.
 “Out of respect for the Williamson family, we will have no further comment at this time.”

-Williamson, who starred for one season at Duke, has averaged 23.6 points and 6.8 rebounds in 19 games this season after missing the New Orleans’ first 44 games while recovering from preseason arthroscopic knee surgery.
+Williamson, a 6-foot-6, 285-pound power forward who starred for one season at Duke, has averaged 23.6 points and 6.8 rebounds in 19 NBA games after missing New Orleans’ first 44 games this season while recovering from preseason arthroscopic knee surgery.

+“With him gone taking care of his family, we’ll hold down the fort for him,” Pelicans guard Jrue Holiday said.
+“This season and how crazy it’s been, it’s just another obstacle that we have to get through as a team.

+“We know that when Zion gets back he’ll fall right back in line, just like he did last time,” Holiday added.
+“But until then, we’ll have to steer the boat.”

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports